andrasq/node-qrpc/Readme.md

 Qrpc is a very fast remote procedure call package.

-This is still an early version of the code:  it is fully functional and it is fast, but it is very lightly tested, is still subject to change, and needs unit tests.
+This is beta quality code:  it is fully functional and it is fast, but it is very lightly tested, is still subject to change, and needs unit tests.

+For familiarity, the interface is the same `createSever` / `listen` / `connect` that the node net and http servers use.
+The implementation classes allow rpc over pretty much anything that's readable / writable.

 Summary
 -------

-        qrpc = require('qrpc')
+        var qrpc = require('qrpc')
-        server = qrpc.createServer()
+        var server = qrpc.createServer()
         server.addHandler('test', function(req, res, next) {
-            err = null
+            var err = null
             next(err, ['test ran!', req.m])
         })
         server.listen(1337, function() {
             console.log("qrpc listening on port 1337")
         })

-        client = qrpc.connect(1337, function() {
+        var client = qrpc.connect(1337, function() {
             client.call('test', {a: 1, b: 'test'}, function(err, ret) {
                 console.log("reply from server:", ret)
                 server.close()